-Optical trapping was initially introduced by Ashkin1 using two weakly diverging Gaussian laser beams with equal intensities in a counter-propagating arrangement.
+KEYWORDS: optical trapping, converging counter-propagating beams, two photon polymerization, microstructured fiber, diffractive optical elements, diffractive Fresnel lenses ptical trapping was initially introduced by Ashkin using two weakly diverging Gaussian laser beams with equal intensities in a counter-propagating arrangement.
 The optical trap is created on the beam axis and on a point of equal distance from the minimum waist of both beams where the radiation pressure is eliminated.
-Later, Ashkin succeeded in developing a single-beam optical trap in which scattering and gradient forces are balanced near the focus spot of a highly focused single-beam.
-Through the years optical trapping found its way into a variety of applications such as microscopy, 3,4 biology, 5-10 nanotechnology, 11 etc. While single-beam optical traps are highly in demand due to their simplicity in using only one beam and consequently elimination of beam alignment, the bulky objectives necessary to provide the high numerical aperture (NA) are disadvantageous; their short working distance limits the free space around the trapped particle and makes it hard to integrate other manipulation and measurement processes to be performed simultaneously.
+Later, Ashkin succeeded in developing a single-beam optical trap in which scattering and gradient forces are balanced near the focus spot of a highly focused single beam.
+Through the years optical trapping found its way into a variety of applications such as microscopy, biology,5-10 nanotechnology, etc. While single-beam optical traps are highly in demand due to their simplicity in using only one beam and consequently elimination of beam alignment, the bulky objectives necessary to provide the high numerical aperture (NA) are disadvantageous; their short working distance limits the free space around the trapped particle and makes it hard to integrate other manipulation and measurement processes to be performed simultaneously.
 These bulky optical components are also problematic with regard to flexibility of using optical traps for a variety of applications.
-In a dual-beam counter-propagating setup however, one can take advantage of the distance between the two beam sources and use a large working distance objective with a wide field of view for observation purposes or other spectroscopic measurements.
-Further advancements in this field also developed counter-propagating traps with more flexibility such as reconfigurable traps and mirror traps that can be used for the trapping of non-spherical nanoparticles or even high refractive index particles.
-12-16 In order to miniaturize the trapping setup, laser beams and corresponding bulky optical components were replaced by the diverging beam of optical fibres and thus dual-fibre optical traps were developed.
-17 In this arrangement, the particle is trapped in the middle of two equally powered optical fibres following the same principle as Ashkin's first counter-propagating trap.
-In such dual-beam optical traps, whether using laser beams or fibres, different mechanisms lead to the trapping in transverse and axial direction.
-In transverse direction the gradient force has a more dominant role in comparison to the scattering force.
-The gradient forces of the two co-linear but counter-propagating beams work constructively and push the particle into the high intensity region, i.e. trapping spot.
-In axial direction, however, the low intensity diverging beam cannot create the gradient force required for trapping, and thus there is not much contribution from the gradient force.
-Stable trapping is formed between the two sources or fibre tips, where the two opposite scattering forces are cancelling each other.
-While such a setup is very sensitive to the alignment of fibres, a misalignment is not necessarily disadvantageous; controlled misalignment of fibres from the propagation axis can rotate the particle, ^{18,19} or changing the angle of the fibres with respect to each other can introduce off-axis trapping. ^{20,21}
+In a dual-beam counter-propagating setup, however, one can take advantage of the distance between the two beam sources and use a large working distance objective with a wide field of view for observation purposes or other spectroscopic measurements.
+Further advancements in this field also developed counter-propagating traps with more flexibility such as reconfigurable traps and mirror traps that can be used for the trapping of nonspherical nanoparticles or even high refractive index particles.12-16 In order to miniaturize the trapping setup, laser beams and the corresponding bulky optical components were replaced by the diverging beam of optical fibers, and thus dual-fiber optical traps were developed.
+In this arrangement, the particle is trapped in the middle of two equally powered optical fibers following the same principle as Ashkin's first counterpropagating trap.
+In such dual-beam optical traps, whether using laser beams or fibers, different mechanisms lead to trapping in the transverse and axial directions.
+In the transverse direction the gradient force has a more dominant role in comparison to the scattering force.
+The gradient forces of the two colinear but counter-propagating beams work constructively and push the particle into the high intensity region, i.e., the trapping spot.
+In the axial direction, however, the low intensity diverging beam cannot create the gradient force required for trapping, and thus there is not much contribution from the gradient force.
+Stable trapping is formed between the two sources or fiber tips, where the two opposite scattering